WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Workflow/Methods/checkIn.md

 ## Description

-The `checkIn()` method checks the document in to the Studio or Enterprise Server system.
+The `checkIn()` method checks the document in to the Studio Server system.

 Use the “Type” key in the EntMetaData to indicate what kind of object should be checked in.
 Possible values are: “Layout”, “LayoutTemplate”, “LayoutModule” or “LayoutModuleTemplate”.